enigma-igm/igm_emulator/README.md

 #### Results

-If you repeat the above procedures for all redshift, you will have the following inference results.
+If you repeat the above procedures for all redshift, you will have the following inference results, dashed line is true values.

-For noiseless data at central-grid model, dashed line is true values:
+For the noiseless data at central-grid model:
 <img width="400" alt="image" src="https://github.com/user-attachments/assets/1d22ca3e-069f-4afc-8ea0-c39a114c677e">

-For noisy random mocks at central-grid model, dashed line is true values:
+For noisy random mocks at central-grid model:
 <img width="400" alt="image" src="https://github.com/user-attachments/assets/697af92d-1c9f-4f22-b132-699ce67bcca6">